DylanMeeus/springboot_jwt_blog/_posts/2016-08-27-aspnet-core-apis-with-swagger-and-autorest.markdown

 ![Configuring Auth0 Callback Urls](https://cdn.auth0.com/blog/aspnet-core-web-apis/auth0callback.PNG)

->For a more detailed and in-depth guide on authentication for ASP.NET Core Web Apps, visit the [ASP.NET Core SDK Quickstart](https://auth0.com/docs/quickstart/webapp/aspnet-core)
+>For a more detailed and in-depth guide on authentication for ASP.NET Core Web Apps, visit the [ASP.NET Core Quickstart](https://auth0.com/docs/quickstart/webapp/aspnet-core)

 Now, going back to our App and browsing the _Login_ url (http://your_site/account/login or http://localhost:yourport/account/login), we should be redirected to the Auth0 Lock: